 NUR 401 Modes of Inquiry

 This course introduces the student to a comprehensive overview of the nursing research process.
-Research methods, including qualitative and quantitative approaches, will be examined.
-Knowledge and skills essential for understanding, interpreting, analyzing, and applying nursing research to clinical practice will be emphasized.
+Research designs including qualitative, quantitative, and mixed methods approaches will be examined.
+Concepts essential for understanding, interpreting, analyzing, and applying research to clinical nursing practice will be emphasized.
 Students will synthesize research evidence to enhance critical thinking and guide clinical decision-making.
 To continue in the nursing program, the student must maintain a grade of C+ (77) or higher in this course.

 Prerequisite(s): Any 300 level Nursing course